-All students that will be absent from ANY event (rehearsal, football game, performance, sectionals, etc.) for any length of time MUST submit the "Absence Form" Google Form found in the band app or on the website.
-Absences will only be excused if submitted through this form.
+All students that will be absent from ANY event (rehearsal, football game, performances, sectionals, concerts, etc.) for any length of time MUST submit the "Absence Form" Google Form found in the band app or on the website.
+Absences will only be excused if submitted through this form (however, please keep in mind that even though you fill this form out with proper timing, your absence may not be approved to be excused).
 Contacting a section leader, talking to a band staff member, etc. but failing to turn in the form will result in an unexcused absence, regardless of the reason.